telerik/winforms-docs/gridview/hierarchical-grid/binding-to-hierarchical-data-programmatically.md

 ## Hierarchical Grid in Unbound mode

 Setting the hierarchical grid in unbound mode is quite similar to that for the bound mode with only difference is setting the unbound mode itself.
-First of all you need to create and the columns you need.
+First of all you need to create and add the columns you need.
 After that set up the relation and finally load the data.

 >note Note that the GridViewRelation is created by using the GridViewDataColumn.Name, not the FieldName.
 As in the example below it is best if you create the column and pass the FieldName in the column's constructor.
 This will automatically set its Name to the same value.
 >